Author guidelines

 Feature header picture

 If you have ideas for a picture to illustrate your piece, please do offer suggestions.
-This is particularly important if there is no obvious visual theme and a more abstract accompaniment is required.
+This is particularly important if there is no obvious visual theme and we require a more abstract accompaniment.
 You can create free accounts at online picture libraries such as Pixabay, Unsplash and Pexels, on which you can search by keyword.

 You are welcome to provide your own image from a different source, but it must be at least 1600px wide and you must have written permission for us to publish it online, royalty free.